NathanaelA/nativescript-sqlite/src/README.md

 #### To enable the optional features

-To enable encryption: `tns plugin add nativescript-sqlite-encrypted-1.0.0.tgz`
+To enable encryption: `tns plugin add nativescript-sqlite-encrypted-1.2.1.tgz`

-To enable commercial: `tns plugin add nativescript-sqlite-commercial-1.0.0.tgz`
+To enable commercial: `tns plugin add nativescript-sqlite-commercial-1.2.0.tgz`

 ### Encryption Support
 Pass the encryption key into database open function using the `options.key` and it will be applied.
 Please note the database itself MUST be created with encryption to use encryption.
 So if you create a plain database, you can not retroactively add encryption to it.
+If you pass a blank (**""**) empty key, then it will treat it as no key.
+But, it will still use the encrypted driver in case you need certain features from the more modern sqlite driver; but don't need encryption.

-Note: Enabling Encryption adds about 3 megs to the size to the application APK on android and about 2 megs to a iOS application.
+Note: Enabling/Compiling in the encryption driver adds about 3 megs to the size to the application APK on android and about 2 megs to a iOS application.

 ### Prepared Queries